“I believe the Judiciary has

 perpetuating a much narrower one on hapless Nigerians.
 But the moment they ceased

-to hold public offices they turn avant-garde pundits, populating the pages of
+to hold public offices, they turned into avant-garde pundits, populating the pages of

 our newspapers and TV talk-shows with populist hogwash they did not remember nor

-Nigerians who define and perpetuate stultifying austere economic agenda,
+Nigerians who define and perpetuate a stultifying, austere economic agenda,

-undermining the state of infrastructures on their campuses.
+undermining the state of infrastructure on their campuses.

 of retired political leaders, and most often, from the pool of former Special

 Advisers and political party strategists.
-Mr. David Gergen worked with about
+Mr. David Gerges worked with about

 five United States Presidents.
 Today, he is a lecturer at the JFK School of